-In her latest guest post, Positive Psychology teacher and wellbeing expert Anna Glynn talks about how we all have the chance to make the most of the disruptions COVID-19 created – by driving positive change.
+In our latest guest post, Positive Psychology teacher and wellbeing expert Anna Glynn talks about how we all have the chance to make the most of the disruptions COVID-19 created – by driving positive change.

 Right now, there’s a unique opportunity in front of us to make the most of the COVID-19 disruption and to drive positive change, so our new reality is better than the ‘normal’ that came before.